vuejs/router/packages/docs/guide/essentials/nested-routes.md

 ]
 ```

-**Note that nested paths that start with `/` will be treated as a root path.
+**Note that nested paths that start with `/` will be treated as root paths.
 This allows you to leverage the component nesting without having to use a nested URL.**

-As you can see the `children` option is just another Array of routes like `routes` itself.
+As you can see, the `children` option is just another Array of routes like `routes` itself.
 Therefore, you can keep nesting views as much as you need.

 At this point, with the above configuration, when you visit `/user/eduardo`, nothing will be rendered inside `User`'s `router-view`, because no nested route is matched.
 Maybe you do want to render something there.
 In such case you can provide an empty nested path: